How to Connect Local with CodeKit

 Unlike Local, CodeKit is a paid app, but it comes with a free trial if you'd like to check it out.
 In my opinion and experience, it's well worth the $~35 price tag if you prefer a nice visual app interface to the command line.

-Side note: if you’re on Windows, you don’t have access to CodeKit (since it’s Mac only).
+If you’re on Windows, you don’t have access to CodeKit (since it’s Mac only).
 But while I haven’t tried it myself, Prepros appears to be a equivalent app.

 Some examples of what CodeKit provides: